 Understand IEC 61850 activities and relationships

+IEC TC57 WG 10 has started to work on the Technical Report IEC 61850-90-13 - Deterministic Networking Technologies (in IEC 61850 networks).
+The scope comprises use cases, technology considerations (TSN, DetNet), profile definitions and compatibility considerations.

 How standardized APIs are integrated into 61850

 What is the set used for grid applications?
 Relate to IEC TC57 Profiles